PyVRP/PyVRP/docs/source/setup/introduction_to_vrp.rst

 A vehicle is allowed to arrive at a customer location before the beginning of the time window, but it must wait for the window to open to start the service.
 The depot has a time window :math:`\left[0, H \right]`, where :math:`H` is the latest time at which all vehicles must have returned.

-A feasible solution to the VRPTW consists of a set of routes where all customers are visited within the specified time window and all vehicles returns to the depot in time.
+A feasible solution to the VRPTW consists of a set of routes in which all customers are visited within the specified time window and all vehicles returns to the depot in time.
 The objective is to find a feasible solution that minimises the overall travel cost.

 .. hint::